 Differentiate the Way You Deliver Content

-If you only deliver content to your students in one method, then you are probably not reaching all of your students all the time.
-Think about the different ways you can teach your students and then think about which students would benefit from each method.
+If you only deliver content to your students in one method, you are probably not reaching all of your students all the time.
+Think about the different ways you can teach your students.
+Then think about which students would benefit from each method.

-If you have students that struggle reading articles and textbooks that are in content areas like science or social studies try reading this information aloud to your students.
-Keep the reading instruction as part of your reading lessons, but help overcome the reading in other subject areas.
-You can also record your voice or make a video of yourself reading the material so students can replay and listen to it as many times as they need.
-Place these recordings in your Google Classroom or upload to a private YouTube channel that only your students can access.
+If you have students that struggle reading articles or textbooks, try reading aloud to your students.
+Keep the reading instruction as part of your reading lessons, but help overcome the problem in other subject areas.
+You can also record your voice or make a video of yourself reading the material.
+Students can replay and listen to it as many times as needed.
+Place these recordings in your Google Classroom or upload them to a private YouTube channel that only your students can access.

-Create a Google Site or use your Google Classroom to places links to videos or online resources.
+Create a Google Site or use your Google Classroom to place links to videos or online resources.
 Teach all your students how to access these bits of information.